 The power of any spurious emission shall not exceed:

-In certain regions, the following requirement may apply to NR BS operating in Band n51.
+In certain regions, the following requirement may apply to NR BS operating in Band n50 within the 1432-1452MHz or n51.
 Emissions shall not exceed the maximum levels specified in Table 6.6.5.2.3-4.